gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

     All the measures columns are resized to the set width.

     The new column widths are propagated via the `onColumnResized` callback array.
-All the `newWidthForSelectedColumns` items are removed.
+All the `setNewWidthForSelectedColumns` items are removed.
 The `newWidthForAllMeasureColumns` item is added.

 ### Resizing all columns of a specific measure at once to a custom width